Structure exploiting methods for fast uncertainty quantification in multiphase flow through heterogeneous media: Numerical Results

 \subsection{Using the surrogate model}

 Here we illustrate the use of surrogates for temporally varying QoIs in performing statistical studies.
-In particular, we perform model prediction, variance-based global sensitivity analysis, and a study of output correlation structure.
+In particular, we perform model prediction, variance-based global sensitivity analysis (GSA) by computing Sobol' indices, and a study of output correlation structure.
+It is worth noting that Sobol' indices can be computed analytically when using bispectral surrogates; see \cite{AlexanderianGremaudSmith20}.
+However, to keep the discussion general and since the cost of evaluating the bispectral surrogate is negligible, here we rely on sampling the bispectral surrogate for performing GSA.
+Specifically, we also perform GSA on QoIs that are derived from the bispectral surrogates such as maximum gas saturation and maximum gas flux at the outflow boundary.

 \textbf{Model prediction.} We consider using $\SPC(t, \vec\xi^r)$ and \\ $\QPC(t, \vec\xi^r)$ for making predictions.
 Recall, these bispectral surrogates correspond to gas saturation at the inflow boundary and gas flux at the outflow boundary.
 We study three observables of interest: maximum gas saturation, denoted $S_{\max}$, maximum gas flux, denoted $Q_{\max}$, and the first time for which gas saturation rises above 20\% of $S_{\max}$.
 We compute $100{,}000$ realizations of each surrogate, extract the pertinent observables, and use the samples to compute pdf estimates.
 In Figure~\ref{fig:surrogate_prediction}, we compare the pdf estimates against the normalized histograms computed using exact model evaluations.
 These results indicate the utility of the surrogates for estimating the statistical properties of model observables.